Family. Respect. Your sovereignty

 About Us

-We help First Nations and Inuit communities develop emergency management strategies, resilience plans, and security policies tailored for the North and Arctic.
+We help Nations develop emergency management strategies, conduct fire service needs assessments, resilience plans, and security policies tailored for their community and culture.

 Hazardscape is not 100% Indigenous owned.
-It is 100% Indigenous influenced and managed through a co-operative of Indigenous and Non-Indigenous Emergency Managers who all benefit from Hazardscape’s work.
+It is 100% Indigenous influenced and managed through a co-operative of Indigenous and non-Indigenous Emergency Managers who support Hazardscape’s work.

 Our work is grounded in:

-Cutting-edge risk assessment for northern and Arctic infrastructure & climate resilience
+Cutting-edge risk assessment for remote, northern, and Arctic infrastructure & climate resilience

-We believe that emergency management in the North and Arctic must be community-driven, culturally relevant, and adapted to real-world conditions.
+We believe that emergency management must be community-driven, culturally relevant, and adapted to real-world conditions with the involvement of three key groups.

 Our mission